-You want to participate in all the ongoing projects organized by EFPT ?
-Did you answer this surveys ?
+You would like to participate in ongoing projects organized by EFPT ?
+Please take some time to answer these surveys.

 Refugee and Mental Health Trainee Survey